ncatlab/nlab-content/pages/17138.md

 =--

-See the proof at _[multiplicative spectral sequence -- Examples -- AHSS for multiplicative cohomology](multiplicative+spectral+sequence#AHSSForMultiplicativeCohomology)_.
+A decent proof is spelled out in ([Kochman 96, prop.
+4.2.9](#Kochman96)).
+Use the [graded commutativity of smash products of spheres](smash+product+of+spectra#GradedCommutativity) to get the sign in the graded derivation law for the differentials.
+See also the proof at _[multiplicative spectral sequence -- Examples -- AHSS for multiplicative cohomology](multiplicative+spectral+sequence#AHSSForMultiplicativeCohomology)_.

 ### **Part S2) Cobordism theory**